 It is the silencing of all senses while being completely conscious.

 The ability to silence the chaos of all senses and the overwhelming clamor of the mind is a powerful ability in the pursuit of enlightenment.
 By quieting all the senses of the body and mind, you are free to connect, undisturbed, with the spirit.

 5. Cosmic consciousness

 This state is often considered “the dissociation of the ego.”

-You begin to realize that what you thought was your “being,” is not.
-You realize that you are much bigger than what you have, do, think, or what role you play in the world.
-You start to connect with the eternal being of you.
+You begin to realize that what you thought was your “being” is not.
+You realize that you are much bigger than what you have, do, think, or play in the world.
+You start to connect with the eternal being within you.

-The things you previously cared so much about start to fade away, alongside all the biggest problems you thought you had.
+The things you previously cared so much about start to fade away, along with all the biggest problems you thought you had.